GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition: Line Graph

 Given a pair of connected joints $V_i$ and joint $V_j$ in the original skeleton graph representation, their bone, denoted by $B_{ij}$, is defined as follows:

-where $\mathcal{A}$ is the admissible set of the pairs of joints shown in all the nodes of the right graph in Figure ~\ref{fig:dual_graph}.
+where $\mathcal{A}$ is the admissible set of the pairs of joints shown in all the nodes of the right graph in Figure ~\ref{fig:line_graph}.

-In the dual graph, each bone serves as the vertex of the graph, as depicted in Figure~\ref{fig:dual_graph}.
+In the line graph, each bone serves as the vertex of the graph, as depicted in Figure~\ref{fig:line_graph}.
 Whether two given bones $B_{i_1, j_1}$ and $B_{i_2, j_2}$ has the edge is determined by whether they have the shared joint, i.e., $1_{i_1 = i_2} \cdot 1_{j_1 = j_2}$, where $1_{\cdot}$ is an indicator function.
 The feature of each node $B_{i, j}$ is given by its vector value of $B_{i, j}$.

-This utilization of a dual graph introduces a novel perspective, enhancing the overall performance of our model.
-It's clear from Table~\ref{table1} that incorporating dual graph into the whole model, the overall accuracy can get further improved, especially on the NTU-120 dataset, with 0.4$\%$ and 0.5$\%$ improvement on X-sub and X-view benchmarks, respectively, indicating the importance of the proposed dual graph.
+This utilization of a line graph introduces a novel perspective, enhancing the overall performance of our model.
+It's clear from Table~\ref{NTU_result} that incorporating line graph into the whole model, the overall accuracy can get further improved, especially on the NTU-120 dataset, with 0.4$\%$ and 0.5$\%$ improvement on X-sub and X-view benchmarks, respectively, indicating the importance of the proposed line graph.